 When a non-AP MLD is operating in the EMLSR mode with an AP MLD supporting the EMLSR mode(#8047), the following applies:

 —The non-AP MLD shall be able to listen on the (#11457)EMLSR link(s), by having its affiliated STA(s) corresponding to those links in awake state.
-The listening operation includes CCA and receiving the initial Control frame of frame exchanges that is initiated by the AP MLD.
+The listening operation for the STA affiliated with the non-AP MLD and with the Fully Functional Link subfield equal to 0 includes CCA and receiving the initial Control frame of frame exchanges that is initiated by the AP MLD.
+The listening operation for the STA affiliated with the non-AP MLD and with the Fully Functional Link subfield equal to 1, includes CCA and receiving the initial frame of frame exchanges initiated by the AP MLD.

 (#12677)NOTE 2—A STA operating on one of the EMLSR links can change its power management mode and follows the procedure in 11.2 (Power management).
 A STA can listen on one of the EMLSR links in active mode or in PS mode when it is in awake state.

-—An AP affiliated with the AP MLD that initiates frame exchanges (#10434)that are not group addressed Data or Management frames with the non-AP MLD on one of the EMLSR links shall begin the frame exchanges by transmitting the initial Control frame to the non-AP MLD with the limitations specified below.
+—An AP affiliated with the AP MLD that initiates frame exchanges (#10434)that are not group addressed Data or Management frames with the non-AP MLD on one of the EMLSR links, except the fully functional link if one of the STAs affiliated with the non-AP MLD sets the Fully Functional Link subfield to 1, shall begin the frame exchanges by transmitting the initial Control frame to the non-AP MLD with the limitations specified below.
+If a non-AP STA affiliated with the non-AP MLD sets the Fully Functional Link subfield to 1, an AP affiliated with the AP MLD that initiates frame exchanges that are not group addressed Data or Management frames with the non-AP MLD on the full functional link, shall begin the frame exchanges by transmitting the initial frame to the non-AP MLD with the limitations specified below:

 •The initial Control frame of frame exchanges shall be sent in the non-HT PPDU or non-HT duplicate PPDU format using a rate of (#10134)6 Mb/s, 12 Mb/s, or 24 Mb/s.

+• The initial frame of frame exchanges shall be sent in a PPDU format subject to its per-link spatial stream capabilities and operating mode, defined by exchanged OM Control, EHT OM Control or OMN frames.

-•The non-AP MLD shall indicate the minimum MAC padding duration of the Padding field of the initial Control frame in the EMLSR Padding Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element (#11458)carried in a (Re)Association Request frame that it transmits. (#13418)The AP affiliated with the AP MLD shall set the MAC padding duration of the Padding field of the initial Control frame to be greater than or equal to the MAC padding duration in the EMLSR Padding Delay subfield.
+•The non-AP MLD shall indicate the minimum MAC padding duration of the Padding field of the initial Control frame or the initial frame in the EMLSR Padding Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element (#11458)carried in a (Re)Association Request frame that it transmits. (#13418)The AP affiliated with the AP MLD shall set the MAC padding duration of the Padding field of the initial Control frame or the initial frame to be greater than or equal to the MAC padding duration in the EMLSR Padding Delay subfield.